-Gross et al., 2004].
-Using the seasonal amplitude and phase of upper atmospheric winds (10 mbar to 0.3 mbar) listed in Table 2 of Gross et al. [2004], we construct a time series for possible seasonal excitations to LOD change and show the results in the top part of Figure 2 (thick curve), compared with the residual LOD change (the time series are purposely offset for clarity).
+The NCEP reanalysis only provides wind estimates up to 10 mb on the top of the atmosphere.
+However, the strength of the zonal winds in the upper atmosphere (above 10 mb) is great enough that the omission of the upper winds will have notable effects on LOD change [e.g., Rosen and Salstein, 1985, 1991; Dickey et al., 1993; Höpfner, 2001; Gross et al., 2004].
+Using the seasonal amplitude and phase of upper atmospheric winds (10 mb to 0.3 mb) listed in Table 2 of Gross et al. (2004), we construct a time series for possible seasonal excitations to LOD change and show the results in the top part of Figure 2 (black curve), compared with the residual LOD change (the time series are purposely offset for clarity).
 It is evident that the upper winds have significant effects on the residual.
 The bottom curve in Figure 2 shows the LOD residual when the upper winds excitations are removed.
 This residual LOD time series will be used to compare with oceanic and hydrologic excitations in the following sections.

-4.2.
-Oceanic and Hydrologic Excitations
+4.2 Oceanic and Hydrologic Excitations

-[21] Oceanic contribution to LOD from ECCO OBP and currents is shown in Figure 3a (red curve), and hydrological contribution from CPC is also shown (blue curve).
-The residual LOD variation (LOD - AAM, upper winds up to 0.3 mbar) is superimposed (in gray).
-On the basis of model estimates both the oceans and continental water appear to play important roles in affecting the residual LOD variation, while hydrological excitations are dominated by variations at seasonal and interannual timescales, and oceanic excitations show a more broad power spectrum.
-Oceanic excitations tions follow the residual LOD time series fairly well, although the variability is significantly small.
+Oceanic contribution to LOD from ECCO OBP and currents is shown in Figure 3a (red curve), while hydrological contribution from CPC is in blue.
+The residual LOD variation (LOD - AAM - Upper winds up to 0.3 mb) is superimposed (in gray).
+Based on model estimates, both the oceans and continental water appear to play important roles in affecting the residual LOD variation, while hydrological excitations are dominated by variations at seasonal and interannual time scales, and oceanic excitations show a more broad power spectrum.
+Oceanic excitations follow the residual LOD time series fairly well, although the variability is significantly small.
 Hydrological excitations appear showing opposite phase to the rest.

-[22] The green curve in Figure 3a shows oceanic excitations when the mass balance between the ocean and land is applied, i.e., the sum of ECCO OAM and the contribution (OAM1) from adding a uniform water layer over the oceans to balance the total land water change.
+The green curve in Figure 3a shows oceanic excitations when the mass balance between the ocean and land is applied, i.e. the sum of ECCO OAM and the contribution (OAM1) from adding a uniform water layer over the oceans to balance the total land water change.
 Apparently, this adjustment has very significant effects on oceanic excitations on LOD.
 When this correction is applied, oceanic excitations show significantly larger seasonal contribution to LOD, and are apparently opposite in phase to hydrological excitations.

-[23] The combined hydrological and oceanic excitations to LOD change are shown in Figure 3b, with the blue curve representing the combined excitations without land-ocean water mass balance, and the red curve with the land-ocean mass balance.
+The combined hydrological and oceanic excitations to LOD change are shown in Figure 3b, with the blue curve representing the combined excitations without land-ocean water mass balance, and the red curve with the land-ocean mass balance.
 After the land-ocean mass balance is applied, combined hydrological and oceanic excitations show larger seasonal component, and the interannual signals (in the blue curve in Figure 3b), originated from CPC hydrological estimates, are partly disappeared.
 However, when atmospheric mass is also balanced, combined hydrological and oceanic excitations, shown as the green curve in Figure 3b, virtually show no evident seasonal contributions to LOD change.
-This would not be a surprise if people look at individual effects (as shown in Figure 4) from the land-ocean and atmosphere and land/ocean mass balances, compared with the original hydrological and oceanic excitations estimated from CPC and ECCO.
-The mass balance effects are so significant and will greatly affect the estimated hydrological and oceanic excitations.
+This would not be a surprise if people look at individual effects (as shown in Figure 4) from the land-ocean and atmosphere and land/ocean mass balances, compared with the original hydrological and oceanic excitations.
 There are also significant canceling effects between these individual estimates.